flatironinstitute/ccn-template/docs/notes/03-documentation.md

 7. Afterwards, go to your project, then `Admin > Advanced Settings` and check the "Build pull requests for this project" checkbox.
 8. You should be good to go!
-If you had to manually add the github repo, readthedocs probably cannot post back to pull requests, so check on your builds (`https://readthedocs.org/projects/ccn-template/builds/`, replacing `ccn-template` with your project name) and post the link yourself!
+If you had to manually add the github repo, readthedocs might not be able to post back to pull requests, so check on your builds (`https://readthedocs.org/projects/ccn-template/builds/`, replacing `ccn-template` with your project name) and post the link yourself!
+If you were able to give readthedocs access in step 2, it should be able to post.

 If you were unable to give readthedocs access to your github documentation, you can use readthedocs' [preview github action](https://github.com/readthedocs/actions) to post the docs link to the PR.
-Copy over the `.github/workflows/pull-request-link.yml` file from this repo and change the `project-slug` value at the bottom to match your project's slug (which can be found on the right side of your project page on readthedocs).